HTTPArchive/almanac.httparchive.org/src/README.md

 npm run ebooks
 ```

-## Generating ebooks - including print-ready ebooks if you want a hardcopy.
+## Generating ebooks - including print-ready ebooks if you want a hardcopy

 It is also possible to generate the ebook from the website (either production or 127.0.0.1), with some optional params (e.g. to print it!)